ucsd-ml-arts/ml-art-final-ohjay/README.md

 - Generate higher-resolution voxel objects, e.g. based on [this project](https://github.com/EdwardSmith1884/Multi-View-Silhouette-and-Depth-Decomposition-for-High-Resolution-3D-Object-Representation).
   - _Why didn't I do this?_ Not enough time.
 - More mesh cleanup, e.g. using [PyMesh](https://pymesh.readthedocs.io/en/latest/api_local_mesh_cleanup.html), CGAL, [`libigl`](https://github.com/libigl/libigl-examples/blob/master/skeleton-poser/clean.cpp), etc.
-  - _Why didn't I do this?_ Not enough time, and unnecessary.
+  - _Why didn't I do this?_ Not enough time.
-- Have the scene design network compute a new layout based on the current layout.
+- Generate a new sampling map for every individual object, conditioned on the existing layout.
-  - _Why didn't I do this?_ This would imply that at each step of the construction process, I would need to run the network.
+  - _Why didn't I do this?_ This would imply that at each step of the construction process, I would need to perform a forward pass for a network.
 I wanted to precompute the sampling maps so that I could safely run the program on a laptop in real-time during the showcase.

 ## References